karthik-33/karthik-33.github.io/_posts/2017-01-08-Predicting-survival-on-the-Titanic.md

 ---
 ### Introduction

 I will explore a dataset about various characteristics of the passengers on the ill-fated Titanic this week.
-A more comprehensive description of this dataset is available at [link](https://www.kaggle.com/c/titanic "Titanic Competition") and [link](https://www.kaggle.com/c/titanic/data "Titanic Data Description").
+A more comprehensive description of this dataset is available at https://www.kaggle.com/c/titanic and https://www.kaggle.com/c/titanic/data.

 ### Objective
 There are 2 main goals of this study: